Rayen Simson

 Rayen "Red Bean" Simson (born May 22, 1972) is a Surinamese-Dutch former Muay Thai kickboxer.
-He won 7 world titles in 3 different organizations and was ranked number 2 at the Lumpinee Stadium - a notoriously difficult achievement for a farang fighter.
-He has also won a European title, 2 Dutch titles and has won tournaments in Shoot Boxing and K-1 MAX.
-During his career he has amassed over 100 wins and he holds notable victories over fighters such as Ramon Dekkers, Ashwin Balrak and Faldir Chahbari.
+He won seven world titles in three different organizations and was ranked number 2 at the Lumpinee Stadium - a notoriously difficult achievement for a farang fighter.
+He has also won a European title, two Dutch titles, and tournaments in Shoot Boxing and K-1 MAX.
+He has amassed over 100 wins and holds notable victories over fighters such as Ramon Dekkers, Ashwin Balrak and Faldir Chahbari.
 He had his last fight in 2010.

 Biography and career

 Rayen Simson entered his first major tournament in 1995 where he competed in the inaugural Shoot Boxing World Tournament 1995 in Osaka, Japan, along with eight other fighters from across the world.
 The young Simson was unable to make much of an impact at the event, losing in the quarter-final stage after a tough five round battle with Thai Bovi Chorwaikan.
 He returned to Europe where he won the W.P.K.L.
 European title and went on an impressive winning streak, culminating in a victory over the legendary Ramon Dekkers in a memorable match in Roosendaal in 1997.
 Simson recovered from two knockdowns (one the famous double knockdown) to defeat Dekkers by technical knockout at the end of the second round.

 His confidence high Simon headed back to Japan to participate in the Shoot Boxing World Tournament 1997, which he had qualified for by beating the ’95 finalist Roni Lewis the previous year.
 Simson defeated ’95 champion Hiromu Yoshitaka in the semi-finals before defeating Mohamed Ouali in the final by unanimous decision to claim his first major title.
 Over the next few years he would win a number of fights before defeating Najim Ettouhlali in 1997 for the W.P.K.L European title and Hassan Ettaki in 1998 for the W.P.K.L.
 World title.
 In 1999 Simson faced multiple Muay Thai world champion and living legend Ivan Hippolyte in the first of their two fights, inflicting a rare defeat on Hippolyte after five gruelling rounds.
 The two fighters would meet again the next year in a rematch in what would be Hippolyte's last ever match.
 This time Simson was unable to defeat Hippolyte, being knocked down in the third before withdrawing from the fight in the fourth due to a leg injury.